rolling-sagas/rs-doc/monetization/README.md

 ## RS Monetization Plan
 Since RS is at the beginning stage, let's make it simple and straightforward.
 ### In-Game Reource
 To simplify, we only have one in-game resource called **Credit**.

 It is consumed in:
 - text generation.
 Every time GPT generate new content(**cache will NOT cost credit**), which is when user make a choice, do a skill check, or regenerate, cost 1 Credit.

 **Error will NOT cost credit (use programme to detect).
-Players can report bugs if the detection has error.**
+Players can report bugs if the detection itself has error.**

 - image generations (avatar, background image).
 Cost 2 credits per time.
 Video generation, 5 credits.
 ~~- users roll a dice to determine their character stats or descriptions.
 Every time users rolling a dice cost 1 Credit.~~
 - tip the creator you like.
 Users can select how much credits they want to tip.
 Creator can gain the credits for their own use.

 How to Get it:
 - VIP users will receive their credits at the beginning of every month.
+1st of every month.
 - Daily Login.
 10 credits for free users.
 Double credits for subscribers.
 ~~- Users can purchase additional credits.~~ (Not now)